scylladb/scylla-monitoring/docs/source/monitor_troubleshoot.rst

-If you configure ``scylla_manager_server.yml`` file with the new port, Scylla-Manager dashboard will report all metrics twice.
+However, if you configure ``scylla_manager_server.yml`` file with the new port, Scylla-Manager dashboard will report all metrics twice.

 The easiest way around this is to edit ``prometheus/prometheus.yml.template`` and remove the ``scylla_manager1`` job.